httpwg/http-extensions/draft-ietf-httpbis-priority.md

 they can be used to reprioritize a response or a push stream; or signal the initial priority of a response instead of the Priority header field.

-A PRIORITY_UPDATE frame communicates a complete set of all parameters in the Priority Field Value field.
-Omitting a parameter is a signal to use the parameter's default value.
+A PRIORITY_UPDATE frame communicates a complete set of all priority parameters in the Priority Field Value field.
+Omitting a priority parameter is a signal to use its default value.
 Failure to parse the Priority Field Value MAY be treated as a connection error.
 In HTTP/2 the error is of type PROTOCOL_ERROR; in HTTP/3 the error is of type H3_GENERAL_PROTOCOL_ERROR.

 A client MAY send a PRIORITY_UPDATE frame before the stream that it references is open (except for HTTP/2 push streams; see {{h2-update-frame}}).
 Furthermore,